RyotaUshio/obsidian-pdf-plus/README.md

 >   If it doesn't help, let me know by [filing an issue](https://github.com/RyotaUshio/obsidian-pdf-plus/issues).

 > [!warning]
-> - This plugin relies on many private APIs of Obsidian, so **there is a relatively high risk that this plugin may break when Obsidian is updated**.
+> - This plugin relies on many private APIs of Obsidian, so **there is a relatively high risk that this plugin may break when Obsidian is updated** ([learn more](https://github.com/RyotaUshio/obsidian-pdf-plus/discussions/48)).
 For this reason, I hope this plugin's functionalities will be natively supported by Obsidian itself so that we won't need this plugin anymore.
 > - Although this plugin is almost mobile-compatible, some features, including copying links with color palette, might not work well on mobile.

 ## Getting started